 - Custom orthotics can be adjusted as your needs change.
 Your feet and needs don’t always stay the same forever, and your custom orthotics don’t need to, either.
 We can adjust your orthotics if changes such as a new job, higher activity levels, or shifts in weight have altered the needs of your feet.
 By checking in periodically, we can ensure your custom orthotics are working as they should and doing everything you need them to do.

 - Custom orthotics are more expensive.
-Customization and durability do come with added cost.
-There is no getting around that.
-However, many insurance plans do cover custom orthotics – some at a rate of one pair per year!
+Customization and durability do come with added costs.
+There is no getting around that; however, many insurance plans do cover custom orthotics – some at a rate of one pair per year!
 If your current custom orthotics are still going strong after a year of use and don’t need to be replaced, you can still get another pair made to have ready in another pair of shoes.
 You’ll reduce the need to swap inserts and extend the life of both pairs.
 Our office team is well-versed in insurance coverage for orthotics and will work with you to determine your coverage.

 Each Type of Orthotic Has its Purpose

 Some of the benefits that custom orthotics hold over store-bought inserts are substantial, but does that mean custom orthotics should always be the best choice for every patient?
-Not necessarily so!
+Not necessarily!

 There are certainly cases where an over-the-counter insert will be suitable for a patient’s needs.
 If your condition is relatively mild and requires a limited amount of support, then a standard insert might very well be enough.